 Legend has it Colonel Samuel Chapman, one of the area's first landowners, named the city.
 While details are sketchy, people believe he named part of his property La Plata after the Rio de la Plata, a river he'd seen on his travels to South America.
 The city really began taking shape in the 1870s, when the Pennsylvania Railroad was extended through the land.
 La Plata was officially incorporated in 1888.

 Today, La Plata is a home base for people working for Charles County government and in nearby Waldorf, Baltimore, and Washington, D.C.
 Recent redevelopment of local offices and other elements of La Plata have seen the city receive a new lease on life.
 As La Plata grows, there are likely to be even more facilities for travelers and residents to enjoy.

-When to Visit La Plata, MD
+When is the best time to visit the La Plata, MD area?

 Many Americans dream of summer vacations, but La Plata is a city best experienced when the weather cools.
 Its subtropical climate means its summers are oppressively hot and humid.
 Its winters are much milder than in many parts of the country.
 Therefore, La Plata can be a good choice for Americans wanting to escape the bitter conditions in their own cities.